tobiasbp/fusiondirectory-api/README.md

 # fusiondirectory-api
-A Python3 wrapper for the REST API of LDAP manager FusionDirectory
+A Python3 wrapper for the API of LDAP manager FusionDirectory